pebbe/AndroidVrKubus/README.md

 same time.)

 Then the server waits for lines consisting of three values, separated by a space: the input vector.
-After each line, the server **immediately** sends a line with an output vector (three values separated by a space), or with the string `nil` if there is currently no output vector available.
+After each line it receives, the server **immediately** sends a line with an output vector (three values separated by a space), or with the string `nil` if there is currently no output vector available.

 There is no special link between the input vector, the output vector, and the connection.
 An input vector on one connection may result in an